What Was Pearl Harbor? by Patricia Brennan Demuth; illustrations by John Mantha

 We live in a time when historical events, especially to children, are in the land of ancient history, as the immediate pull of social media brings only the present moment front and center in their lives.

 Education on the history of our country and the sacrifices that forged its future are an important legacy to give to the next generation.
-And, what better way, other than family first-hand accounts, to give a front seat view of history to young readers, than though a a highly readable and researched book on a person or event in the history of the United States.
+And, what better way, other than family first-hand accounts to give a front seat view of history to young readers, than through a a highly readable and researched book on a person or event in the history of the United States.

-Today, December 7, 2017, marks the seventy-six year anniversary of the attack on Pearl Harbor that catapulted the United States into World War ll.
+Today, December 7, 2022 marks the eighty-first year anniversary of the attack on Pearl Harbor that catapulted the United States into World War ll.